-We hosted our inaugural Annual Member Meeting on 24 February 2021 where we talked about the Fund's performance and the outlook for the year ahead.
-Members had the opportunity to put questions about the Fund to the directors, responsible officers, the Fund's actuary and the Fund's auditor.
+We hosted our second Annual Member Meeting on 22 February 2022 where we talked about the Fund's performance and the outlook for the year ahead.
+Members had the opportunity to put questions about the Fund to the Directors of the Trustee Board, Responsible Officers, the Fund Actuary and the Fund Auditor.
+A copy of the Minutes from the meeting are here.

-We are looking forward to engaging with members again at the 2022 Annual Member Meeting.
+We are looking forward to engaging with members again at the 2023 Annual Member Meeting.